Captain Henry Somerset is a problem the Arunean Admiralty cannot solve.

 Somerset took the offered mug of tea, its heat a welcome, grounding reality.
 His lips twisted into a wry smile that did not quite reach his eyes.
 "Then we'll give the men something louder to listen to," he said, his voice carrying with a theatrical lightness.
 He turned his back on the spurned sea.
 "Mister Vance, beat to quarters.
 I want a live fire drill, starboard battery.
 Let's sing her a song of our own this morning."

-To understand Somerset is to understand his terrible, abusive intimacy with the sentient sea.
-His "witchcraft" is not a gift; it is a trauma.
+Somerset’s "witchcraft" is not a gift; it is a trauma.
 He survives not by blocking out the Fathom's song, but by listening to it, treating the abyss like a jealous, powerful, and hateful lover.
 This constant mental duel is the source of his preternatural intuition at sea and his deepest torment.

 This very intuition is what makes him such a threat to the Arunean Admiralty's status quo.
 They don't just resent his common birth; they fear his results.
 His unorthodox, almost heretical, methods—his "common sailor's tricks" and unnerving insights—yield victories that their orthodox, generations-old doctrines cannot explain.
 He is a living, breathing challenge to their entire way of war, a dangerous precedent that threatens to shatter the very traditions they believe keep the Fathom at bay.